Heritage Days returns this weekend

 The Garrett Rotary Club will serve a pancake breakfast from 7-11 a.m.
 The 14th annual cruise-in car show, sponsored by Rollin Heritage, runs from 8 a.m. to 2 p.m.
 Car show awards will be announced at 2 p.m.

-Chalk walk judging will take place from 9 a.m. to 3 p.m.
+Chalk walk judging will take place from 9 a.m. to 3 p.m. in front of J.E.
+Ober Elementary School on East Houston Street.
 This event is sponsored by the Garrett Museum of Art.
 Winners will be announced at 5:30 p.m.

 Dawn O’Bran will lead POUND demonstrations at 9:30 a.m.
 Sunday in Eastside Park.
 POUND is a program combining cardio, conditioning and strength training.

-Members of the Ellie Paige Dance Studio will give a demonstration on the main stage in Eastside Park.
+Members of the Ellie Paige Dance Studio will give a demonstration at 10 a.m. on the main stage in Eastside Park.
 The Auburn Community Band will perform at noon on the main stage.

+A new event, a punt, pass and kick football competition, takes place at noon on the practice football field at Garrett Middle School.

 The talent show, sponsored by Garrett State Bank and the Garrett High School show choir will take place at 1 p.m. on the main stage.
 Miss and Master winners will be announced at 4:30 p.m.